ErikKassubek/FluidSim/README.md

 - 0 $<$ omega $<$ 2

 ### Parallel
-Run the parallel sliding lid with
+Additionally a parallel version of the sliding lid simulation is implemented for parallel computing architectures using the Message Passing Interface (MPI).
+It can be run with

 ```
 cd src/